CodingTrain/thecodingtrain.com/content/pages/guides/mantain-website-guide.md

 ## What should I put in the page?

-You find a template below witch covers most of options for the YAML section of the file.
-YAML stands for yet another markup language and we use it to basically make formatted list of video traits.
+You find a template below which covers most of options for the YAML section of the file.
+YAML stands for yet another markup language and we use it to basically make formatted lists of video traits.

 Please watch the whole video so you can include the links and videos sections in the page.
 Don't include dead links though.